The non-Lefschetz locus of vector bundles of rank 2 over $\mathbb{P}^2$: Introduction

-The second paper is ``The non-Lefschetz locus'' \cite{main} by Boij, Migliore, Miró-Roig, Nagel where the authors conjectured that the non-Lefshetz locus of a general complete intersection has the expected codimension (see Remarks \ref{deg} and \ref{r3}).
-They proved this conjecture for general complete intersections of codimension $3$ (Theorem 5.3 of \cite{main}) and codimension 4 (Theorem 5.6 of \cite{main} and see also \cite{io}).
+The second \cite{main} by Boij, Migliore, Miró-Roig, and Nagel conjectures that the non-Lefschetz locus of a general complete intersection has the expected codimension (see Remarks \ref{deg}).
+They proved this conjecture for general complete intersections of codimension $3$ (Theorem 5.3 of \cite{main}) and codimension $4$ (Theorem 5.6 of \cite{main} and see also \cite{io}).
 This is particularly important because if the non-Lefschetz locus achieves the expected codimension, its degree is also known \cite{MIGLIORE}.

-The natural question that arises from these two papers is whether, given a locally free sheaf $\E$ of rank $2$ over $\Pj^2$, the non-Lefschetz locus of $H_*^1(\Pj^2,\E)$ has the expected codimension.
-The simplest case is when $\E$ is the syzygy bundle of a complete intersection and even in this case it was shown in \cite{main} that ``most of the time'' a monomial complete intersection has non-Lefschetz locus that is not of the expected codimension (and it can even be non-reduced), even though it has the WLP.
-Thus the question addressed in this paper is whether the non-Lefschetz locus has the expected codimension under the assumption that $\E$ is general.
-We give a complete answer to this question.
+The natural question that arises from these two papers is whether, given a vector bundle $\E$ of rank $2$ over $\Pj^2$, the non-Lefschetz locus of $H_*^1(\Pj^2,\E)$ has the expected codimension.
+The simplest case is when $\E$ is the syzygy bundle of a complete intersection.
+However even in this case it was shown in \cite{main} that ``most of the time'' a monomial complete intersection has non-Lefschetz locus that is not of the expected codimension, even though it has the WLP.
+In this paper we give a complete answer to the question of whether the non-Lefschetz locus has the expected codimension under the assumption that $\E$ is general. \begin{theoremnonumber}[\bfseries \ref{main}] The non-Lefschetz locus of $M=H_*^1(\Pj^2, \E)$ has the expected codimension for any general rank $2$ vector bundle $\E$ on $\Pj^2$.
+In particular it is a hypersurface if either $\E$ unstable or $d$ is even and it is a finite set of points if $\E$ is stable and $d$ is odd. \end{theoremnonumber}

+This paper is organized as follows.
+In section 2 we define the finite length module $M={H}_*^1(\Pj^2, \E)$ and we recall some of the properties of such modules.
+We include also the definitions of non-Lefschetz locus of $M$ and expected codimension.

-In Section 3 we describe the non-Lefschetz locus as the set of jumping lines of $\E$, making more explicit the connection between splitting type and weak-Lefshetz elements in this particular case, following the work of Brenner and Kaid in \cite{3} (see Remark \ref{8}).
+In Section 3 we making more explicit the connection between splitting type and Weak Lefschetz elements in this particular case, following the work of Brenner and Kaid \cite{3} for Artinian algebras with stable syzygy bundle.
+We give a description of the non-Lefschetz locus for the first cohomology module $M={H}_*^1(\Pj^2, \E)$ of any rank $2$ vector bundle $\E$: \begin{theoremnonumber}[\bfseries \ref{jum}] The non-Lefschetz locus is the set of jumping lines of $\E$. \end{theoremnonumber}

-Section 4 gives a positive answer for our question in a easier special case, that in section 5 is generalized for any general locally free sheaf $\E$ of rank $2$ over $\Pj^2$.
+Section 4 gives an positive answer for our question in an easier special case.
+Here $M$ is a level module and symmetrically Gorenstein and we already know that the non-Lefschetz locus is concentrated in the middle degree, thanks to Flores \cite{F19}.
+So, in Proposition \ref{b} we prove that in this case, for $\E$ general, the non-Lefschetz locus has the expected codimension.